 Martin has slurred speech as a result of a TBI sustained after falling from scaffolding.
-He has met the police on a few occasions since, the most recent offence of which landed him in prison.
-Other prisoners often joke that he's managed to find a way to sneak alcohol into his cell as his speech is slurred and slow.
-Other effects of Martin's brain injury such as attention and concentration difficulties and slowed information processing also impede on his ability to communicate effectively.
-He sometimes finds it hard to pay attention in conversations and meetings or take in all the information he's given, especially when others talk fast or ask too many questions.
-Previously, this has resulted in Martin ending conversations abruptly, 'switching off' or becoming frustrated.
+He has come into contact with the police on a few occasions since, the most recent offence of which resulted in a 2-year community order.
+His supervisor at his unpaid work placement reported him on his first day for "turning up drunk", saying he was slurring his words.
+Martin's difficulties with attention and concentration and slowed information processing also impede on his ability to communicate effectively.
+He sometimes finds it hard to pay attention in conversations or take in instructions he's given, especially when others talk fast.
+Previously, this has resulted in Martin 'switching off' or becoming frustrated.

 Danielle is a victim of domestic abuse and reports being struck on the head on multiple occasions by her ex-partner.
 Danielle has found herself in and out of prison over the last 10 years.
-Danielle struggles to participate in group conversations, becomes quickly distracted and cannot concentrate for more than a few minutes on a particular activity.
-When she is asked by staff to focus, she becomes very irritable and sometimes shouts.
-Staff working with Danielle comment that she simply doesn't want to follow their instructions and comes across belligerent.
-Frequently, other prisoners in the group get impatient with Danielle if she holds an activity up and makes sarcastic or offensive comments.
+Danielle struggles to participate in meetings with her offender manager, often turning up late appearing distracted and restless.
+When prompted to focus, she becomes very irritable and sometimes shouts.
+Danielle has breached the conditions of her licence on a number of occasions, previously resulting in recall to prison.